telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 }
 ```

-(*) Exception: initial notification uses the value provided by the user.
+(*) Exception: initial notifications use the value provided by the user.
 However, this is probably a side
 effect of [this issue](https://github.com/telefonicaid/fiware-orion/issues/3182).

 In addition, filters will use the real modification/creation date as stored internally by Orion.
 For instance,
 the following filter will not retrieve any result (even when user provided 2050-01-01T00:00:00Z as dateModified, which